Let me show you how to get your first $695 credit card annual fee waived in my Ultimate Military Credit Cards course

 Amex Platinum personal waives all annual fees for military servicemembers under their interpretation of the Military Lending Act (MLA).

-- Learn how to apply for the Amex Business Platinum card
+- Learn how to apply for the The Business Platinum Card® from American Express

 - 100,000 POINT WELCOME OFFER after $15,000 spend in the first 3 months of card membership